AyomideOkoya/Data-Analytics-Portfolio/README.md

-Here’s a creative and innovative take for your Data Analyst portfolio README file.
-This design includes relative and absolute links in an organized and visually appealing manner, catering to your personal touch.

-## Okoya Ayomide - Data Analyst Portfolio
+# Okoya Ayomide - Data Analyst Portfolio
-"Transforming data into actionable insights."
+**Transforming data into actionable insights**

 ---

 ## **Welcome**
 Hello!
 I’m Ayomide, a data enthusiast with a clear focus on analytics, visualization, and storytelling.
 I specialize in transforming raw datasets into insightful and actionable information while designing impactful dashboards.
 I thoroughly analyze data to uncover hidden patterns and trends, consistently driving informed and decisive action.
 Let’s leverage data to fuel your success!